Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-reflections-on-the-year.html.markdown

 Then we took our summer holiday to Cornwall and my partner's sister came with us.
 She would usually fly but she took the train.

+> "It’s been lovely to explore places I’ve always wanted to go but never been."

 #### Amy

 It felt like last year, because we were still in Covid lots of people weren’t flying anyway so there wasn’t really the opportunity to talk about holidays.
 But this year a lot of people have been thinking about holidays.
 I’ve been asked to go on two separate holidays that would have involved flying and I’ve had to say, I’d love to come but I have pledged to be flight free for the year.
 It opened up conversations and made me determined and helped me stick to my values.

+> "It opened up conversations and made me determined and helped me stick to my values."

 #### Sunita

 This year I’ve noticed a lot more people talking about not flying and being conscious about how they’re travelling.
-I’ve seen a lot more consciousness about how people are travelling and considering the climate, and that’s a really great thing to see.
+People are considering the climate, and that’s a really great thing to see.

+> "I’ve noticed a lot more people talking about not flying and being conscious about how they’re travelling."

 #### Lou

 I’ve not flown for three years but it's been nice to have that conscious decision.
 It’s definitely been a conversation starter.
 Sometimes people have just brushed it off but at the same time it’s a great way to engage with people.

 I’ve had some nice trips away as well.
 I’ve been to York a few times and I went camping in Edale.
 I want to get back into camping especially as it's a good way to save money.

+> "Taking the pledge has definitely been a conversation starter."

 Another thing this year is I’ve been a bit more involved in grassroots environmental climate activism and met people who are doing great work.
 When I mention being flight free it’s almost like people have forgotten, so it’s nice to signpost them and remind people that individual action is a big part of taking environmental activism.